Flash-Git/Arca/README.md

 ### Step 3 - Execute Trade
 -Accept the trade
--Wait for trade parnter to accept
+-Wait for your trade partner to accept
 -The Arca contract will execute the swap (make sure to have the tokens in your wallet)
 -Done
 ![Image of Arca_1](https://i.imgur.com/tLwVBVv.png)